decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 ---

-#### **5. Are vote bits set when you purchase a stake or when you actually are called to vote?
+#### **5. Are the vote bits set when you purchase a ticket or when your ticket is called to vote?
 Does this change when in a stakepool?**

 They are set when you actually vote[^13607] (which really only makes sense because you might have bought the ticket weeks or months before a specific voting agenda even exists).